openstack/keystone-specs/specs/keystone/juno/multi-backend-uuids.rst

 - Modify ``keystone-manage`` to provide options for purging the mappings.

-- Ammend the existing ldap backend unit testing to cover the cases of backward compatible and non backward compatible IDs as well as to provide better coverage for the multi-backend scenarios.
+- Amend the existing ldap backend unit testing to cover the cases of backward compatible and non backward compatible IDs as well as to provide better coverage for the multi-backend scenarios.